 Intermediate (3-5 years of experience with children with neurodevelopmental disorders)

 Please note: Participants with more or less than this stated level of experience are welcome to attend the workshop.
 The workshop content will be geared towards those with 3-5 years of experience.

 Moira Pena, BScOT, MOT, OT Reg.
 (Ont.) is an experienced occupational therapist who has dedicated her career to supporting individuals who experience sensory processing, behavioural and emotional challenges.
 She holds training credentials from the STAR (Sensory Therapies and Research) Center in Denver, Colorado, USA, the premier clinic for the treatment of children and adolescents with sensory processing challenges.
 Moira uses Solution-Focused Coaching (SFC) principles in her practice with kids diagnosed with autism spectrum disorder (ASD) and other developmental delays at Holland Bloorview Kids Rehabilitation Hospital in Toronto.
 She is an Expert Hub Team member of the ECHO Ontario Autism Program which aims to further develop pediatricians’ skills to screen, diagnose and manage children and youth with ASD in Ontario.
 Moira has given several workshops to parents, teachers, pediatricians and other health care professionals and is a regular guest lecturer in the Faculty of Medicine at the University of Toronto.

-Please note that for the 2019-2020 workshops, CAOT has reduced the registration fee for all registrants instead of offering a group rate.
-When available, CAOT offers late registration for workshops at the regular rate plus a $50 administration fee.
+*When available, CAOT offers late registration for workshops at the regular rate plus a $50 administration fee.
 We will only be able to accommodate if there is sufficient space.

 Additional questions?
 If you would like to inquire on accessibility options available to you, please contact firstname.lastname@example.org or 1-800-434-2268 ext.
 222.